EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-the-great-discord-war.md

+---
-# The Great Discord War
+title: The Great Discord War

-March 3rd, 2021

-*Accidentally recreating human history on Discord*
+subtitle: Accidentally recreating human history on Discord
+---

+<time datetime="2021-03-03">March 3rd, 2021</time>

 It all started from humble beginnings, in a simple, limited messaging group on chat platform Discord.
 We all talked this way for a long time, until we, 10 people, all unanimously decided that we should create a server to bring about many upgrades such as multiple (text and voice) channels, more members, and customizable permissions.